earthly/website/blog/_posts/2021-09-22-awk-examples.md

 >
 > [Michael Feathers](https://news.ycombinator.com/item?id=13455678)

-In my mind, once an Awk program spans multiple lines its time to consider putting it into a file.
+In my mind, once an Awk program spans multiple lines, its time to consider putting it into a file.

 <div class="notice--info">
 **Side Note: Why Awk Scripting**